torvalds/linux/Documentation/admin-guide/java.rst

   /* javaclassname.c
    *
    * Extracts the class name from a Java class file; intended for use in a Java
-   * wrapper of the type supported by the binfmt_misc option in the Linux kernel.
+   * wrapper of the type supported by the binfmt_misc option in the GNU/Linux kernel.
    *
    * Copyright (C) 1999 Colin J. Watson <cjw44@cam.ac.uk>.
    *